eclipse-zenoh/zenoh-backend-influxdb/v2/README.md

 ### **Usage with `eclipse/zenoh` Docker image**
 Alternatively, you can test running both the zenoh router and the InfluxDB service in Docker containers:
  - Download the [docker-compose.yml](https://github.com/eclipse-zenoh/zenoh-backend-influxdb/blob/master/docker-compose.yml) file
- - In the same directory, create the `./zenoh_docker/lib` sub-directories and place the `libzenoh_backend_influxdb.so` library for `x86_64-unknown-linux-musl` target within.
+ - In the same directory, create the `./zenoh_docker/lib` sub-directories and place the `libzenoh_backend_influxdb2.so` library for `x86_64-unknown-linux-musl` target within.
  - Start the containers running
    ```bash
    docker-compose up -d
    ```